Hongyanlee0614/Python-Data-Science/README.md

 * **Sales Analysis**</br>
 This contains the real world questions regarding sales which can be explained and answered using data science particularly data analysis

+* **Spam Classifier**</br>
+This is a simple NLP task to detect whether each of the sentence is spam or ham with a 98% accuracy using bag of words with the help of CountVectorizer.